 - Dances and Balls

 - Discreet Drink Disposal: A standard part of the story, which often has the soldier pour the drugged drink the princess offers him into a hidden sponge.
-In Robin McKinley's adaptation of the story in The Door in the Hedge, he pours the drugged wine into the thick, luxurious cloaks he's been given to wear, whereas in Grimms Fairytale Classics he quietly dumps the drink in the soil of the nearest plant.
+In Robin McKinley's adaptation of the story in The Door in the Hedge, he pours the drugged wine into the thick, luxurious cloaks he's been given to wear, whereas in The Wonderful World of the Brothers Grimm and Grimms Fairytale Classics he quietly dumps the drink in the soil of the nearest plant.

-- Karma Houdini Warranty: In some versions of the story, the men that the princesses dance with at the ball are under a spell.
+- Karma Houdini: In some versions of the story, the men that the princesses dance with at the ball are under a spell.
 When the princesses are exposed, they suddenly remember who they are.
 Additionally the original has the king say that anyone who fails to find out what his daughters are up to will be executed - and the princesses still try to drug the soldier, knowing he'll be killed.
+In most versions of the story the only consequence they get for their actions is no longer being able to sneak away to dance every night.
+Some have the hero refuse to take any of them as a wife due to their untrustworthiness, but still nothing more than that.

 - Missing Mom: The Faerie Tale Theatre adaptation says that the princesses' mother passed away.